hujhax/austin-improv-wiki/Troupes/Channel 2.md

 ## Summary
 Channel 2 creates a unique movie with each performance, drawing inspiration from a randomly generated Netflix micro-genre.

-The troupe began rehearsing for a short period before settling on a name, thus leading many individuals throughout Austin to refer to them as [[Tyler Lane and the Giggle Gang]].
+The troupe began rehearsing for a short period before settling on a name, thus leading many individuals throughout Austin to refer to them as Tyler Lane and the Giggle Gang.

 ## Performances
 **Oct.
 14, 2015 - ColdTowne Cagematch**

 In Channel 2's debut performance, the gang created an "Underdog Mind-Bending Mockumentary."
-Channel 2 was defeated in the Cagematch by a new troupe of ColdTowne All-Stars dubbed [[Cool Little Night Owls]].
+Channel 2 was defeated in the Cagematch by a new troupe of ColdTowne All-Stars dubbed Cool Little Night Owls.

 **Oct.
 22, 2015 - Hideout Threefer**